-Morning sickness, also known as nausea gravidarum, nausea/vomiting of pregnancy (NVP), emesis gravidarum or pregnancy sickness is a condition that affects over 50% of all pregnant females.
+Morning sickness, also known as nausea gravidarum, nausea/vomiting of pregnancy (NVP), emesis gravidarum, and pregnancy sickness is a condition that affects around 80 percent of all pregnant females.

-If nausea and vomiting is to occur it will usually do so during the 6th week of pregnancy.
-For many women the symptoms of morning sickness are their first signs of pregnancy.
-Most pregnant women find that the morning sickness improve after the 12th week of pregnancy.
-Unfortunately, for some women symptoms persist throughout their pregnancy.
+If nausea and vomiting does occur, it usually starts during the 6th week of pregnancy.
+For many women, the symptoms of morning sickness are their first signs of pregnancy.

+Some dietary changes and getting plenty of rest are usually all that is needed to treat morning sickness.
 Although viewed romantically and humorously, morning sickness can seriously affect the mother's quality of life and how she goes about her daily activities.
-Women who are able to receive the support of family and friends tend to cope much better.
+Women who receive support from family and friends tend to cope much better.

 Symptoms of morning sickness

 Morning sickness may include nausea and vomiting, or just nausea without vomiting.
 It is much more common during the first trimester of pregnancy.